Antofagasta Region: Economy

 The Antofagasta Region is the heart of the mining industry, Chile's main source of export revenue.
 It represents 53% of Chile's mining output, led by copper and followed by potassium nitrate, gold, iodine, and lithium, which means it could have had GDP per capita higher than Luxembourg had it had a large degree of autonomy.
 The mining industry regularly accounts for more than 90% of the region's exports.
+In 2024 mining stood for 69% of the region's GDP.

 Fishing and manufacturing also contribute to the income of the area.

 The availability of infrastructure and services, due to the region's mining boom, together with its abundance of beautiful natural scenery, have opened vast prospects for the travel industry, both in the interior and on the coast.
 Interesting tourist attractions include the small town of San Pedro de Atacama, once the center of the Atacameño culture, Atacama Salt Flat, the Valley of the Moon, the Quitor Pukará, the Puritama hot springs and the numerous astronomical observatories including the Very Large Telescope and ALMA.